Skip to main content

 Fundamentals

-Think of the information from your or biometric screening as a private conversation between you, the wellness program, and your healthcare providers.
+Think of the information from your health risk assessment or biometric screening as a private conversation between you, the wellness program, and your healthcare providers.
 The ADA mandates that this conversation is held in confidence.
 Your employer is permitted to see the collective story of the workforce’s health ∞ an aggregated, anonymous overview that helps them design better support programs.

 The Mandate of Separation

 The law is unambiguous about how this sensitive information must be handled.
-All medical data collected through a must be maintained in separate files from your primary personnel record.
+All medical data collected through a voluntary wellness program must be maintained in separate files from your primary personnel record.
 This is a physical and digital firewall.
 Your manager, for instance, should never have access to your blood pressure readings or cholesterol levels.

 What Is Aggregate Data?